adilhusain-s/setup-python/docs/advanced-usage.md

 ### macOS

- The Python packages for macOS that are downloaded from `actions/python-versions` are originally compiled from the source in `/Users/runner/hostedtoolcache`.
+ The Python packages for macOS that are downloaded from `actions-runner-python-versions` are originally compiled from the source in `/Users/runner/hostedtoolcache`.
 Due to the fixed shared library path, these Python packages are non-relocatable and require to be installed only in `/Users/runner/hostedtoolcache`.
 Before the use of `setup-python` on the macOS self-hosted runner:

  - Create a directory called `/Users/runner/hostedtoolcache`
  - Change the permissions of `/Users/runner/hostedtoolcache` so that the runner has write access